shotstack/oas-api-definition/.shins/source/index.html.md

 ```

-A timeline represents the contents of a video edit over time, in seconds.
+A timeline represents the contents of a video edit over time, an audio edit over time, in seconds, or an image layout.
 A timeline consists of layers called tracks.
-Tracks are composed of titles, images or video segments referred to as clips which are placed along the track at specific starting point and lasting for a specific amount of time.
+Tracks are composed of titles, images, audio, html or video segments referred to as clips which are placed along the track at specific starting point and lasting for a specific amount of time.

 ### Properties